WoltLab/docs.woltlab.com/docs/package_pip_file.md

----
-title: File Package Installation Plugin
+# File Package Installation Plugin
-sidebar: sidebar
-permalink: package_pip_file.html
-folder: package/pip
-parent: package_pip
----

 Adds any type of files with the exception of templates.